0x5ubt13/myJavaJourney/helloWorld!/README.md

 # Hello World!

-In this folder I will gather all the basic Java resources and examples necessary to start coding our own project, acting as a huge cheatsheet.
+In this folder I will be gathering all the basic Java resources and examples necessary to start coding our own project, acting as a huge cheatsheet.

 ## Java Access Modifiers:
     1) Private: The access level of a private modifier is only within the class.
 It cannot be accessed from outside the class.